oracle-livelabs/database/oci-adb-iam/lab1_setup-environment-and-cloud-shell/lab1_setup-environment-and-cloud-shell.md

-# Create ADB and set up Environment
+# Create Autonomous Database and set up environment

 ## Introduction

 Most tasks will be completed using Oracle Cloud Infrastructure (OCI) Cloud Shell.
 OCI Cloud Shell is a browser-based terminal accessible from the Oracle Cloud Console.
 As a Linux shell, pre-configured with the OCI CLI, Cloud shell allows you to quickly and easily perform operations such as provisioning resources and connecting to database services.
 We will use the cloud shell throughout this workshop, and in this lab will use it to provision items such as an Autonomus Database, users, groups, and policies.

-*Estimated Lab Time*: 15 minutes
+*Estimated Time*: 15 minutes

 ### About Product/Technology